Autocracy, Inc.: Summary

-Both knowingly and unknowingly, various organizations within democratic countries also contribute to enrich autocratic governments.
+Both knowingly or unknowingly, various organizations within democratic countries also contribute to enrich autocratic governments.
 Russian and Chinese operatives hire lawyers, accountants, real estate agents and lobbyists in democratic cities like New York and London to help launder their wealth and whitewash their crimes.
 The autocrats skillfully manipulate the global economic system to serve their interests, while the democratic world, motivated by greed and convenience, often turns a blind eye.

-Applebaum reveals how, under the nose of the democratic world, autocratic governments thrive through the creation of an extensive system of mutual assistance and connections between them.
+Applebaum claims that, under the nose of the democratic world, autocratic governments thrive through the creation of an extensive system of mutual assistance and connections between them.
 She writes, "Everyone assumed that in a more open, interconnected world, democracy and liberal ideas would spread to the autocratic states," but, she argues, the autocratic states "spread to the democratic world instead".

 To address this concerning phenomenon, Applebaum offers several recommendations: She suggests that opposition groups in autocratic countries should work together, noting that "if the Russian diaspora, the Hong Kong diaspora, the Venezuelan diaspora, and the Iranian diaspora can amplify one another's messages and ideas, than together they can have a larger impact than individual group could have by itself".
 In addition, she recommends that democratic countries adopt the style of association of autocratic governments to overpower them: unite to increase self-production of critical industries, increasing financial market transparency to combat corruption and shell companies and regulating social media to curb the spread of propaganda, fake news, and misinformation.

 Above all, she calls on the Western world to recognize the shifting global order and take appropriate action.
 She believes that "the citizens of the United States, and the citizens of the democracies of Europe, Asia, Africa, and Latin America, should begin thinking of themselves as linked to one another and to the people who share their values inside autocracies too".
-She stresses that democratic societies need each other now more than ever, as "their democracy are not safe.
-Nobody's democracy is safe".
+She stresses that democratic societies need each other now more than ever, "because their democracies are not safe.
+Nobody's democracy is safe."